 How to get Sylveon in Pokemon Go

-Sylveon is the eighth and final Eevee evolution and should be added during the Gen 5 roll out, which is hopefully coming at some point this year.
-As soon as Sylveon is added to Pokemon Go we'll update this with the methods for obtaining it!
+Sylveon is the eighth and final Eevee evolution and should be added during the Gen 6 rollout, which hasn't started yet as we're still on Gen 5.
+When Sylveon is eventually added, we'll be sure to update this!